NamesJ/python-scenarios/README.md

 # Python Practice Scenarios
 A collection of Python practice scenarios used for teaching

-*Refer to the `TODO.md` file in the root each sections folder for instructions*
+*Refer to the `TODO.md` file in the root of each section's folder for instructions*

 ## 1. Basic Python Concepts
 - **Defining Variables**: Create variables of different types (e.g., integer, string, list).